ameerqi/TradEx-doc/README.md

-# TradEX Platform Overview
+# TradEx Platform Overview

-TradEX is a B2B e-commerce platform that connects Iraqi clients with international suppliers, primarily from UAE and Turkey.
+TradEx is a B2B e-commerce platform that connects Iraqi clients with international suppliers, primarily from UAE and Turkey.
 It facilitates product discovery, order placement, shipment logistics, and secure payment settlement.
 The platform streamlines cross-border trade by integrating clients, suppliers, and shipping partners into a unified digital ecosystem.

 ---